-Francesc Boix is probably not a name that you have heard.
+Francesc Boix is probably not a name that you have heard before.
 Even experts on World War II will probably be scratching their heads about that name.
 There isn't any reason for you to know anything about him.
-He was just a guy, and that is probably how he would like to be remembers - a man with no pretensions, but skills.
+He was just a guy, and that is probably how he would like to be remembered, as a man with no pretensions, but skills.

 Boix drifted across Europe in the 1930s and 1940s, a victim of larger events, like a cork bobbing in the ocean.
 However, he did brave and important things that outlasted his tragically short life.
 Historians know that the sources they use often are as interesting as the events themselves, especially when there is only one source for huge events.
-The story of Boix is no exception, though it became exceptional due to what he did.
+The story of Francesc Boix is no exception, though it became exceptional due to what he did.

 The larger picture is that photos of Mauthausen's atrocious conditions have survived into present times thanks only to a couple of Spanish prisoners who smuggled about 2000 negatives out of the camp.
 The photos were later used at post-war trials.
 They are sui generis - one of a kind.